kendalls/jekyll-now/_posts/2019-01-09-Local-WordPress.md

 Alrighty then, WordPress.
 You give me no option but to create a local development/test environment (on OSX).

+You should really skip the first two steps.

 ## Step One: Install MariaDB (using HomeBrew)
 1. Start Terminal.
 2. Run *brew doctor* to check HomeBrew is good to go.
 Run the indicated commands to address any warnings that are displayed.